 The latest information on the current situation can be found online and is updated by the Scottish Government.

 We want to thank you for your continued support and understanding.
 This is essential as we work together to maintain safe travel across our networks for those who need it.

 Here’s a short video we’ve created to highlight the additional safety measures we have introduced to keep our passengers and staff safe.

 Timetables and Service Information

-We are currently operating revised timetables across our services Please check the table below for any changes to timetable or route for the service you use to make essential journeys.
+We are currently operating revised timetables across our services Please see below timetables and details of any changes to your service at this time.